mhavey/marklogic/uml2es/examples/hrdm/README.md

 To promote you harmonization tweak, run the following:

-gradle -b -PenvironmentName=local -i tweakHarmonization mlReloadModules
+gradle -PenvironmentName=local -i tweakHarmonization mlReloadModules

 Confirm:
 - The code in plugins/entities/Employee/harmonization has the tweaks.